BitPuffin/scrypt.d/README.md

 and p is the parallelization factor, 1 is currently a nice default. (or SCRYPT_P_DEFAULT)

-All of the confusing params (scrypt_outputlen, N, r and p) *must* and I repeat __MUST__ be the same when you are calling checkScryptPasswordHash as they were when you where calling genScryptPasswordHash, othewise they simply won't be tha same hashes.

 Now here is an example of using the password module for great win:

 ``` d